Arbol-Project/gridded-etl-tools/docs/etl_developers_manual.md

 This README expands on the [library README](../README.md), which explains the logic behind the structure of the library and how to run the CHIRPS ETL manager example script.
 If you have not read that yet, do so before reading the below.

-Writing a new gridded climate data ETL class, at its most basic level, is achieved by inheriting [DatasetManager](dataset_manager.py) and implementing its abstract methods, particularly `update_local_input` for retrieval and a `parse` method that optionally modifies the format of the data and writes the data to IPFS, S3, or a local file system.
+Writing a new gridded climate data ETL class, at its most basic level, is achieved by inheriting [DatasetManager](dataset_manager.py) and implementing its abstract methods, particularly `extract` for retrieval and a `parse` method that optionally modifies the format of the data and writes the data to IPFS, S3, or a local file system.

 New climate datasets can be added by creating a child class for that dataset within the manager script for the overall source.
 The recommended practice is to create child classes for each climate variable (minimum temperature, water salinity, etc.) extracted from that source -- e.g. CHIRPSFinal05 for the CHIRPS data source.
 Abstractly, a new dataset's manager will look like: